 Mr. Shehadeh joined Qatar District Cooling Company ‘Qatar Cool’ in November 2005, with his main role managing the financial strategy for Qatar Cool and its subsidiaries.
 He is a strong team leader, objective oriented and a driver of the highest quality by means of results.

-Mr. Shehadeh is considered one of the founders of the company, acting as the Chief Executive Officer, and also serves as a manager and board member for Instillation Integrity 2006 (i2i) and Cooltech Qatar, two subsidiaries of Qatar Cool.
+Mr. Shehadeh is considered one of the founders of the company, currently is the Chief Financial Officer of the organization, and also serves as a manager and board member for Instillation Integrity 2006 (i2i) and Cooltech Qatar, two subsidiaries of Qatar Cool.

 Mr. Shehadeh holds a Bachelor’s degree in Accounting and Finance from the University of Jordan.
 He is a Certified Public Accountant (CPA), a Chartered Global Management Accountant (CGMA), and a member of the American Institute of CPA’s (AICPA).